getsentry/sentry-docs/src/collections/_documentation/accounts/sso.md

 sidebar_order: 3
 ---

-Single Sign-On (or SSO) allows you to manage your organization’s entire membership via a third party provider.
+Single Sign-On (or SSO) allows you to manage your organization’s entire membership via a third-party provider.

 ## Preface